In today’s article, we are going to finally get the Bollinger Bands ® explained to you in a meaningful manner.

-The indicator is used to find assets that are trading away from its mean price, thus highlighting a high probability reversion back to the mean (SMA line).
+The indicator is used to find assets that are trading away from their mean price, thus highlighting a high probability of reversion back to the mean (SMA line).

-A forex trader use this as an indicator when something is over-bought or over-sold, however, this isn’t always the case as you will learn later on.
+A forex trader uses this as an indicator when something is over-bought or over-sold, however, this isn’t always the case as you will learn later on.